-Definition 1.
-An operation op is order-independent if for all different orderings a_1 and a_2 of an arrable a, applying op to a_1 , denoted $op(a_1)$, yields the same result as $op(a_2)$ after some permutation of $op(a_1)$.
+Intuitively, an operation op is order-independent if for all different orderings a_1 and a_2 of an arrable a, applying op to a_1 , denoted $op(a_1)$, yields the same result as $op(a_2)$ after some permutation of $op(a_1)$.
 For example, a standard group by aggregate is order-independent.
 If this doesn't hold then op is order-dependent.
 For example, moving average is order-dependent.

-Definition 2.
-An operation is order-preserving if it preserves the pre-existing order in an arrable.
+An operation is order-preserving if it preserves the preexisting order in an arrable.
 So if row r_i precedes r_j in the arrable before an order-preserving operation and both rows survive the operation, then r_i will precede r_j in the result.
 For example, a selection that scans sequentially through a table and outputs rows that meet constraints as it encounters them will be order-preserving.
 A selection that uses a non-clustered index will likely be non-order-preserving.

-Definition 3.
 We call two arrables a and b permutation-equivalent if some permutation of a yields b.
 So they must contain the same number of rows and there must be a 1-1, onto mapping among the rows.
-In the sequel, when we say that a query q1 is semantically equivalent to a query q2, we mean that q1 applied to any state s will yield a permutation-equivalent result as q2 applied to s.